Guide: Surviving the Singapore Airlines KrisFlyer waitlist

 Must I take the waitlisted flight?

 No. There is no obligation to redeem a waitlisted flight that clears.
+You can let the ticketing timeline lapse with no penalty.

 Will my waitlist clear?

-An inelegant (but free) way of doing this is to make a dummy commercial booking for the flight in question, and get up to the stage where you select your seat.
-From this, you’ll get a rough gauge of how many seats are left (caveat: just because a seat isn’t selected doesn’t mean it hasn’t been sold; some people don’t bother with seat selection until online check-in).
+From this, you’ll get a rough gauge of how many seats are left.
+However, just because a seat isn’t selected doesn’t mean it hasn’t been sold; some people don’t bother with seat selection until online check-in.

 How can I improve my chances of clearing the waitlist?

 I’d advise you to start by searching for one ticket, even if you’re travelling as a couple or family.
 It could be the case that one ticket is available for immediate confirmation, but two tickets require waitlisting.
-If that’s the case, I’d rather grab the available ticket and waitlist for the other, since the odds of one seat clearing the waitlist is certainly higher than two.
+If that’s the case, I’d rather grab the available ticket and waitlist for the other, since the odds of one seat clearing the waitlist is certainly higher than two.ย

-You should also waitlist as individuals, rather than a group (i.e. make separate bookings).
-If you’re waitlisted for four people and two seats open up, your party may be skipped over in favour of the next on the waitlist (think of it like tables at a restaurant).
-This does create the possibility that one person’s waitlist may clear and not the other’s, however.
+You should alsoย waitlist as individuals, rather than a group (i.e. make separate bookings).
+If you’re waitlisted for four people and two seats open up, your party may be skipped over in favour of the next on the waitlist (think of it like tables at a restaurant).ย This does create the possibility that one person’s waitlist may clear and not the other’s, however.ย

 Always get the party with elite status to waitlist.
 Elite status is the only factor we know for sure plays a part in waitlist clearance, and all parties in the same booking benefit from the elite “aura” (also, if you’re travelling as a party of two and only one seat is available for immediate confirmation, give it to the regular member and have the elite member waitlist).